Koilonychia

 Koilonychia is associated with Plummer–Vinson syndrome and iron deficiency anemia.
 It has also been associated with lichen planus, syphilis, and rheumatic fever.
-The term is from the Greek: κοῖλος, koilos, "hollow", ὄνυξ, onyx, "nail".
+The term is from Greek κοῖλος (koilos) 'hollow' and ὄνυξ (onyx) 'nail'.

-Even though Koilonychia has been associated with iron deficiency in case reports, it is more likely seen as an occupational change in nails and may be idiopathic; ruling out iron deficiency anemia in these patients is the only work-up necessary in this condition.
+Even though koilonychia has been associated with iron deficiency in case reports, it is more likely seen as an occupational change in nails and may be idiopathic; ruling out iron deficiency anemia in these patients is the only work-up necessary in this condition.